Requiem (Ligeti): Premiere and recordings

 The work was first performed on 14 March 1965 in Stockholm, with the soloists Liliana Poli, Barbro Ericson and the Choir and Orchestra of Swedish Radio under Michael Gielen.
 During rehearsals, Ligeti was sent a telegram from the chorus master who entreated him to come at once to Stockholm as they were all "terrified" of the piece.
 The same soloists and conductor were joined by the Choir of Bavarian Radio and the Orchestra of Hesse Radio, Frankfurt, for the first recording, made in November 1968.
 A second recording was made in 2003 with soloists, London Voices and the Berliner Philharmoniker under Jonathan Nott.
 A further recording has been made by the WDR Symphony Orchestra under Peter Eötvös.

 In popular culture

-Ligeti's Requiem achieved almost instant fame (for a modern classical work) due to its use by Stanley Kubrick in his 1968 film 2001: A Space Odyssey, although the soundtrack only uses the climax of the Kyrie section.
+Ligeti's Requiem achieved almost instant fame (for a modern classical work) due to its use by Stanley Kubrick in his 1968 film 2001: A Space Odyssey, although the soundtrack only uses the portion from the beginning to the climax of the "Kyrie" section.
 The piece was not specially recorded for the film, but according to conductor Francis Travis came from a live performance he directed in 1967.
-Requiem was also featured in Tim Burton's Charlie and the Chocolate Factory and 2014's Godzilla.
+Requiem was also featured in Godzilla (2014).